This post contains affiliate links, to find out more information, please read my affiliate disclosure

 In this Bafang BBS01 250w review, I will be going over the pros and cons of this tried and tested mid-drive conversion kit – this is the only variant I can recommend for road legal use in the UK, EU and Australia.
 I will be reviewing the more powerful variants later.

-At the bottom of this post there are links on where to buy the Bafang BBS01B 250w kit.
+At the bottom of this post there are some useful links on where to buy the Bafang BBS01B 250w kit.

 Bafang are currently the global leader in plug and play mid-drive electric bike conversion kits, and have been for a number of years.
 Earlier versions were plagued by reliability issues, and although this can still be an issue, the problem is not as bad as it was a couple of years ago.

 I have personally installed over a hundred of these kits on to various bikes, ranging from low-step commuter bikes through to full-suspension mountain bikes.

 The main criteria for installation is the size of the bike’s bottom bracket.
 It needs to be a standard 68mm-73mm wide bottom bracket with an inside diameter of approximately 33.5mm.
 It must be noted that these kits are not intended to be installed on bikes that use a pressed-fit bottom bracket, as the dimensions are not compatible with the motor unit.
 There can be a way around this if a special shim and mounting plate are machined by a professional engineer.

 If your bike has an eccentric bottom bracket as fitted to tandems and bike’s with internally geared hubs like the Shimano Nexus, installation is still possible, but may be problematic.

 The motor comes as a kit with the following key components: